openstack/bifrost/playbooks/roles/bifrost-ironic-install/README.md

 Bifrost requires access to the network where nodes are located, in order to provision the nodes.
-By default, this setting is set to a value for local VM based testing, however if and when your ready to deploy to a physical environment, you will need to set the network_interface variable to the attached network.
+By default, this setting is set to a value for local VM based testing, however if and when you're ready to deploy to a physical environment, you will need to set the network_interface variable to the attached network.